What is dog daycare and what can I expect?

-Tours are given at 11am and at 2pm on Saturdays.
-Please arrive approx. 5 min. prior as tours begin promptly at 11am and 2pm.
+Tours are given at 2pm on Saturdays.
+Please arrive approx. 5 min. prior as tours begin promptly at 2pm.
 We do not give tours during the week because strange people in the daycare area create a disruption jeopardizing staff and dog safety and there are a lot more dogs in our pack during the week.

 My dog cannot have one of the vaccines you require, can my dog still attend any of your services?